hfanieng/nowplaying_rb_blt_udp/readme.md

 ## Aim of the project is to build a bridge from what is now playing on a Pro DJ Link device

+> **Disclaimer**: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently!
+NowPlayingXZ is licensed under the [MIT license][license-link].
+The maintainers of the project are not liable for any damages to your Rekordbox library.

 ### Technology

 - [Rekordbox](http://rekordbox.com) 7.0 from [AlphaTheta](http://http://alphatheta.com/) (formerlery known as Pioneer DJ)